RosettaCommons/documentation/internal_documentation/GithubWorkflow.md

 ###Working on multiple machines###

 git is a distributed version control system, which means that no central repository is necessary.
-As a result, it is possible to set one computer as a remote of another and collaborate without using github.
+As a result, it is possible to set one computer as a remote of another and collaborate without using GitHub.

 However, for several reasons we strongly recommend against this workflow.
-Instead, you should use a "star shaped" topology, with github as a remote for all clones.
-To sync data between machines, push and pull from github.
+Instead, you should use a "star shaped" topology, with GitHub as a remote for all clones.
+To sync data between machines, push and pull from GitHub.

 There are a few reasons for doing this.

 1. data integrity - work performed on RosettaCommons projects should be backed up.
-By pushing to and from github, you are insuring that
+By pushing to and from GitHub, you are ensuring that
-2. collaboration - by pushing your work to github, you make it possible for other users to tell that your work exists, which is critical in a collaborative community such as this one
+2. collaboration - by pushing your work to GitHub, you make it possible for other users to tell that your work exists, which is critical in a collaborative community such as this one
 3. workflow simplicity.  an A->B->C workflow is more complex to manage than an A->C, B->C workflow, as every node in the system has a path length of 1.
 There are entire categories of caveats to using git that do not exist if you stick to a star shape topology.

 ###Recommended tools